e2ebridge/e2e-bridge-cli/README.md

 To pack a service:
 - A .e2eignore file can be used to ignore some files when packing.
 - If path to directory is omitted the current directory is used.
-- If path to repository is omitted a "repository.rep" file is created is the directory.
+- If path to repository is omitted a "<package.name>-<package.version>.zip" file is created in the directory.
+If package information is missing an error will be thrown.
 ``` bash
 $ e2ebridge pack [${path/to/directory}] [${path/to/repository}]
 ```